NH Bills

 relative to licensing requirements for health care facilities established within a 15 mile radius of a critical access hospital.

-relative to the use and regulation of EBT cards and SNAP eligibility.
+(New Title) establishing a commission to study the use and regulation of SNAP in New Hampshire.

 relative to reporting requirements under the right to try act.